Philadelphia Jury Awards Man Who Grew Breasts $2.5M

 Risperdal Causes Breast Growth in Some Boys

-The plaintiff in the Philadelphia experienced gynecomastia, a condition where many adolescent boys develop breasts.
+The plaintiff in Philadelphia experienced gynecomastia, a condition where many adolescent boys develop breasts.
 Gynecomastia was a known side effect of Risperdal use, and a side effect that the company intentionally attempted to play down.

 Witnesses who testified at the trial reported being encouraged to provide doctors with free Risperdal samples to increase prescriptions to children.
 Even a former FDA commissioner testified that the company was producing marketing material aimed at obscuring the risks of breast tissue development in boys.